BrysonKagy/BrysonKagy.github.io/teaching.md

 ### Outreach
-Gov school

-Emory math circle
+Instrucctor at the Nortyh Caroilina Goivernos's Hionoirs school - Raleigh, NC Summer 2023

- Fall 2019&\textbf{Math Doesn't Bug Me} & Raleigh, NC \hspace*{0.16 in}\\
+Math Doesn't Bug Me - Raleigh, NC Fall 2019

   \vspace{0.1 in}
     &\multicolumn{2}{p{5.05in}}{ Volunteered to help with the math department's exhibit at the  BugFest at the NC Museum of Natural Sciences.
 I helped design a couple of interactive games that taught some basic graph theory to children.
 I helped run these games on the day of the event.}\\

+Emory math circle Teaching assiaatnt - Atlanta, GA Summer 2019

-Fall 2018-Spring 2019 Mathapalooza Exhibit Atlanta, GA Event at Atlanta Science Festival 2019
+Mathapalooza Exhibit- Atlanta, GA Spring 2019
+Event at Atlanta Science Festival 2019
 Advisor: Dr. Evans Harrell
 Designed a new exhibit for the Atlanta Science Festival.
 Mathapalooza was an immersive public event with math puzzles, stage shows and art installations aimed to foster math appreciation in Atlanta students.

-Fall 2018 Seven Bridges of K¨onigsberg Show Atlanta, GA Math in Motion Exhibition
+ Seven Bridges of K¨onigsberg Show - Atlanta, GA Fall 2018 Math in Motion Exhibition
 Advisor: Dr. Evans Harrell
 Created and presented interactive exhibits explaining foundational concepts in graph